Books

 The book has continued to find readers and in 2013 SUNY Press published a second edition.
 I wrote a long, new chapter for this edition to reflect on developments in the field over the previous decade, including the launching of an avowedly mainstream “second generation” of ecopsychology.
 While I wrote Radical Ecopsychology as a provocation to what is now being called the “first” generation, it was largely the second generation to which I was responding here.
 If ecopsychology is inherently radical, then a mainstream ecopsychology is plainly a contradiction in terms.
 I therefore used the new chapter as an opportunity to further refine my argument about the need to keep the field radical.

 I think Radical Ecopsychology remains an important book for the history it provides and for the critical and philosophical arguments it makes to show the field’s unique character.
 Since writing it, however, I have become increasingly aware that it is not radical enough (the further in you get with ecopsychology, the more radical it becomes).
 There is, moreover, a growing sense of dissatisfaction from many quarters about ecopsychology’s mainstream limitations.
 The argument has been made, for example, that ecopsychology needs to be “unsettled” because its practices often repeat patterns of settler colonialism or fail to align with Indigenous decolonization.
 It has also from the start been criticized for its “whiteness” problem.
-To help get behind a new, third generation of the field that can speak to a world evermore on edge, I am therefore in the process of writing Ecopsychology as Politics: Nature, Psyche, and the Social-Historical Moment.
+To help get behind a new, third generation of the field that can speak to a world evermore on edge, I am therefore in the process of writing Ecopsychology as Politics: Reconnecting Psyche, Nature, and Society in Fiery Times.

-Volume 1 of the book is called Do We Have to Say Capitalism?
-It is an extensive exploration of why ecopsychology needs to name the system of capital.
-If capitalism—with all the modern injustices structured into—is necessarily anti-ecological and nature-estranging, then I suggest that ecopsychology cannot be true to itself unless expressed as an anti-capitalist politics.
-If, moreover, ecopsychology were to be taken up widely in this manner, then it could itself play a crucial role in the kind of planetary politics that many are now calling for.
+Volume 1 of the book, Do We Have to Say “Capitalism”?, places ecopsychology on anticapitalist footings.
+If capitalism—with all the modern injustices structured into—is necessarily hostile to life, continually making a “death-world,” then I suggest that ecopsychology cannot be true to itself unless expressed as an anticapitalist politics.
+This volume, then, presents ecopsychology as a reimagining of the theory, practice, and methodology of psychology for the sake of a post-capitalist world or ecologically rational society.
+I suggest that if ecopsychology were taken up widely in this manner, then it could itself play a crucial role in the kind of planetary politics that many are now calling for.

 On another note, while working as a psychotherapist I was the lead author of a guidebook for group therapy with men sexually abused in childhood, Men and Healing.
 It is still available here.